Quadrifolium/TFinMedia/en-GB/20141230 腾讯红人访(Hong Ren Fang).md

 "Watching the idol's immature actions when he first comes, comparing to his shiny performances on the concert in his twenties, it greatly arouses the empathy of being growing together."
 SUN Xiang said.

 The agency registered Weibo accounts and Baidu Tieba accounts for all the trainees, let them share their lives with fans.
-The follower of Weibo accounts of WANG Jun-kai, WANG Yuan, and YI Yang-qian-xi all exceeded one million, each weibo they post can easily get over 200,000 forwards and comments.
+The follower of Weibo accounts of WANG Jun-kai, WANG Yuan, and YI Yang-qian-xi all exceeded one million, each post they write can easily get over 200,000 reposts and comments.
-The "participation" reached a top in 7th June, 2014, when WANG Jun-kai was preparing his entrance examination, the fans commented over 400,000 times on his weibo, helping to summarize the knowledge points.
+The "participation" reached a top in 7th June, 2014, when WANG Jun-kai was preparing his entrance examination, the fans commented over 400,000 times under his post, helping to summarize the knowledge points.
 Someone called it "a textbook in 140 characters".

 The boys didn't know they are in "The Truman Show".